A Report on the Party and the Guests: Plot

 When dinner is about to start, one of the picnickers starts to cry.
 She reveals her husband, who had not said anything in the clearing, has left.
-Everyone begins to eat before she notices she has sat at the wrong place, which prompts her and almost everyone else switch to their assigned seats.
+Everyone begins to eat before she notices she has sat at the wrong place, which prompts her and almost everyone else to switch to their assigned seats.
 The host, annoyed by the commotion, asks Rudolf why there is not an empty chair if one of his guests is not there.
 Rudolf begins to look for a missing chair and the host tries to find out why the husband left.
 None of the picnickers can understand why he responded differently to what happened in the clearing than they did, and one of them suggests they forget about it.
 The host agrees, saying it is necessary to forget some things, and calls for the next course.
-Rudolf finds the missing seat next to the missing picnicker's wife; it had gotten pushed under the table.
+Rudolf finds the missing seat next to the missing picnicker's wife; it had been pushed under the table.

 Rudolf is unable to forget about the missing guest and asks the host if he can go looking for the man.
 He asks the host to order his men to go with him, but the host refuses to ask guests to leave in the middle of dinner.
 The host says it would be alright if the picnicker wearing glasses encourages people to go with Rudolf, however, so the picnicker gives a speech.
 He says everyone should go to bring back the man who left because the man left them all, not just the host.

 While everyone is getting ready to leave, Rudolf thinks of using a dog to track the missing picnicker, an idea which excites the host, and the picnicker wearing glasses convinces the host that he and the other picnickers should stay behind in case their friend comes back.
 When they are alone, he asks the wife of the missing man why she did not leave with her husband.
 She replies that she just did not want to leave the celebration.
 The picnickers blow out the candles on the tables while the dog barks savagely in the background.